ESNGermany/esn-germany-website/README.md

 ## Installation

 Clone this repo to a local folder.
-Navigate to the `src` folder in a command line and install all packages using `yarn`.
+Navigate to the `src` folder in a command line and install all packages using the `yarn` command.
 Then, you are ready to develop.

 ## Development